BeaconFramework/BeaconBroker/README.md

 Data, is grouped in several databases, one for each federation tenant (called borrower), and on common for all borrower called "ManagementDB".
 Each borrower's database has a series of required collection of document needed for the BB works; these collections contains the  information related to clouds involved in federation.
 Below are listed the collection that need to be constructedby federation administrator when a new borrower is included in the federation:

-a) Inside borrower database:
+**a) Inside borrower database:**

-i) Countries: each document represents a multipoligon able to identify a nation.
+* Countries: each document represents a multipoligon able to identify a nation.
 More in general in this collection are stored the multipolygon usefull for the borrower deployment;

-ii) credentials: it contains a series document in which are represented the user (we are talking about user of the federation) credential in a target federated cloud;
+* credentials: it contains a series document in which are represented the user (we are talking about user of the federation) credential in a target federated cloud;

-iii) datacenters: it contains information about cloud in which borrower has an agreement/contract and that are used in the federated deployment;
+* datacenters: it contains information about cloud in which borrower has an agreement/contract and that are used in the federated deployment;

-iv) faInfo: It contains the information related to BNA component for each federated cloud;M
+* faInfo: It contains the information related to BNA component for each federated cloud;

-b) Inside ManagementDB some document have to be added in the listed below collection
+**b) Inside ManagementDB some document have to be added in the listed below collection**

-i) Federation_Credential: it contains information about borrower's name, token and password
+* Federation_Credential: it contains information about borrower's name, token and password

-ii) fedtenanttoBor: it contains information about borrower's name, uuid of its tenant in afederated cloud and the endpoint of that cloud.
+* fedtenanttoBor: it contains information about borrower's name, uuid of its tenant in afederated cloud and the endpoint of that cloud.

 ....